 Custodial credit risk is the risk that, in the event of the failure of the counterparty, the City will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-None of the City's investments are exposed to custodial credit risk.
+None of the City's investments are exposed to custodial credit risk, except for the Fund B investments which are not insured or guaranteed by the FDIC or any other government entity.